Salem Camp Meeting

 This with Sardis Campground, soon after established some ten miles away, was of inestimable value in conserving the pristine values of the fathers and founders of all that community, for a host of souls brought into the kingdom of God have scattered abroad to become preachers, lay leaders, and saintly mothers to the glory of God.
 The godly men and women who founded the camp meeting have gone to their reward.
 May their children and children's children conserve their inheritance and transmit the holy fire to generations yet unborn, that they may praise the Lord."

+In 1933 the Camp Meeting Association was formed.
 In the early 1930's ticks were said to be so bad that a person could not walk out the door without getting covered with ticks.
 A new law required all cattle owners to get their livestock dipped or sprayed with a solution that killed ticks.
 In the Salem community, the vat where cows were dipped was located on the extreme southwest corner of the campground property near a spring where the Gregory branch (creek) started.
 Mr. Noah Couch dug out the spring, and in 1935 the Works Progress Administration (WPA) built a star shaped curb around the spring.
 When Rev. W. Roy Jordan was pastor of Salem Church, circa 1956 - 1958, he bought the lot next door to the church with plans to retire there.
 The church agreed to also sell him the area containing the spring.
 However, rather than retiring, he accepted the pastorate of another church and sold his land including the area containing the spring.

 1945 August Garland C. Taylor, pastor of Gardner Memorial Methodist Church, North Little Rock preached the morning and evening services.
 Brother C. B. Wyatt, pastor at Grady was in charge of the music, and Mrs. Pauline Weger of Salem was the musician.
 Each day a different pastor preached for the 3 PM services.